mit-han-lab/TinyChatEngine/README.md

 - Add binary directories (e.g., C:\\msys64\\mingw64\\bin and C:\\msys64\\usr\\bin) to the environment path

-## Step-by-step to deploy LLaMA2-7B-chat with TinyChatEngine
+## Step-by-step to Deploy LLaMA2-7B-chat with TinyChatEngine

 Here, we provide step-by-step instructions to deploy LLaMA2-7B-chat with TinyChatEngine from scratch.